AdobeDocs/campaign-standard.en/help/channels/using/push-tracking.md

 For impression tracking, you will have to send value "7" for action when calling trackAction() function.

-To explain how to get Impression tracking working we need to explain some major concepts on how iOS works with push notifications.
-Apple is very strict about push notification and about how much access is given to the app.

-To understand iOS notifications, we need to understand the three states of an app meaning foreground, background and off/closed:
+To understand how iOS notifications works, the three states of an app needs to be detailed:

-Foreground: when the app is currently active and is currently on screen (in the foreground).
+* **Foreground**: when the app is currently active and is currently on screen (in the foreground).
-Background: when the is app is not on screen but the process isn't closed.
+* **Background**: when the is app is not on screen but the process is not closed.
 When you double-click the home button, it will usually showcase all the apps that are in the background.
-Off/closed:  an app whose process has been killed.
+* **Off/closed**: an app whose process has been killed.

 If an app is closed, Apple will not call the app until the app has been relaunched.
-This means that you can never truly know when the notification has been received on iOS.
+This means that you will not be able to know when the notification has been received on iOS.

-In order to still have Impression tracking working while the app is in the background we need to send "Content-Available" to let the app know a tracking has to be done.
+In order to still have Impression tracking working while the app is in the background we need to send **Content-Available** to let the app know a tracking has to be done.

 >[!CAUTION]
 >